SVI-Capstone/svi_capstone/README.md

 ### Goals

-*Goal # 1* - Evaluate the association between SVI score and COVID case count in San Antonio and Dallas, Texas.
+*Goal # 1* - Evaluate the association between SVI and COVID case count in San Antonio and Dallas, Texas.

-*Goal # 2* - Evaluate the correlation between raw SVI score and case count per 100k.
+*Goal # 2* - Evaluate the correlation between SVI and case count per 100k.

-*Goal # 3* - Compare and contrast the patterns observed between SVI score and COVID case count.
+*Goal # 3* - Compare and contrast the patterns observed between SVI and COVID case count.

-*Goal # 4* - Predict local communities most at risk for COVID infection using SVI score.
+*Goal # 4* - Predict local communities most at risk for COVID infection using SVI.

 *Goal # 5* - To identify subgroups inside identified communities that need particular attention or focused support.